Afrikaner Weerstandsbeweging: History

 Their objective was to establish an independent Boerestaat ("Boer State") for Boer-Afrikaner people only.
 It was to be independent of apartheid South Africa, which they considered too left-wing and liberal.
 The AWB was formed to try to regain the ground they thought lost after the Second Boer War; the men intended to re-establish the independent Boer Republics of the past: the South African Republic (Zuid-Afrikaansche Republiek) and the Republic of the Orange Free State (Oranje Vrystaat).
+The organization was strongly antisemitic and advocated for the extermination of South Africa's Jewish population.

 Apartheid era

 During the 1970s and 1980s, the AWB attracted several thousand White South Africans as members.
 They opposed the reform of apartheid laws during the 1980s, harassing liberal politicians and holding large (and often quite rowdy) political rallies.
 Terre'Blanche used his flamboyant oratorial skills and forceful personality to win converts.
 He railed against the lifting of many so-called "petty apartheid" laws, such as the law banning interracial sex and marriage (the Race Relations Act), mixing of the races (Group Areas Act), as well as the government providing limited political rights to Indians and Coloureds (mixed-race individuals).
-During the State of Emergency (1984-86), AWB violence and murders of unarmed non-Whites were reported.
+During the State of Emergency (1984–86), AWB violence and murders of unarmed non-Whites were reported.
 The AWB especially opposed the then-illegal African National Congress (ANC).
-The ruling National Party considered the AWB to be little more than a fringe group.
+The ruling National Party considered the AWB to be a fringe group.